prit-hvi/osi-can-groupc/README.md

    The first activity  which is Activity 1 is the initial activity we had.
 It's our initial activity in which we met with the client and presented our low fedelity prototype, navigation site map and other information which you can learn more about by clicking the Activity 1 folder in the repository.

-It also contains a summazrized notes from all scheduled customer check-ins